lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 For Solar System objects, absolute magnitudes (`H`) are defined to be for an object 1 AU from the Sun and 1 AU from the observer, and at a phase angle (the angle Sun-object-Earth) of 0 degrees.
-Absolute magnitudes are derived by correcting for distance, fitting a function (the `G` parameter) to the relationship between absolute magnitude and phase (i.e., the phase curve), and evaluating the function at a phase of 0 deg.
+Absolute magnitudes are derived by fitting a function (the slope parameter `G12`) to the relationship between reduced magnitude `H(\alpha)` and phase angle `\alpha` (i.e., the phase curve), and evaluating the function at a phase angle of 0 deg.
-The results of phase curve fits in each of the LSST's six filters, ugrizy, are stored in the ``SSObject`` table.
+The results of phase curve fits in each of the LSST's four filters, griz, are stored in the ``SSObject`` table.
+Note that rotation curves or complex geometry of solar system objects are not included in DP0.3 simulations.
+Thus, any changes over time in an object’s apparent magnitude are due only to changes in its distance and phase angle.

-A suitable beginner-level reference to the H and G magnitude system for asteroids is `Dymock 2007 <https://adsabs.harvard.edu/full/2007JBAA..117..342D>`_.
+A suitable beginner-level reference to the simple H and G magnitude system (`HG model`) for asteroids is `Dymock 2007 <https://adsabs.harvard.edu/full/2007JBAA..117..342D>`_.
-This paper describes the "reduced magnitude", which is corrected for distance, :math:`H(\alpha)`, as:
+This paper describes the reduced magnitude, which is corrected for distance, :math:`H(\alpha)`, as:

 .. math::